dry-stan/Docker-Automation/README.md

 4. **Follow On-Screen Instructions:**
 During the installation process, follow any on-screen instructions provided by the script.

 That's it!
-You've successfully installed Docker Automation and configured Docker on your system.
+You've successfully installed Docker Automation and configured Docker on your system.## Features
-## Features

-Docker Automation offers the following features to enhance your Docker installation experience:

-- **Simplified Installation:** Quickly and easily install Docker and related tools on various Linux distributions.
+Docker Automation simplifies the installation of essential Docker-related tools, providing a hassle-free experience for Docker enthusiasts and developers.
+Key features include:

+- **Docker Installation:** Install Docker, a leading containerization platform, allowing you to create, deploy, and manage containers with ease.

+- **Docker Compose:** Set up Docker Compose, a tool for defining and running multi-container Docker applications.
+Simplify complex application deployment.

+- **NGINX Proxy Manager:** Install NGINX Proxy Manager, a user-friendly interface for managing NGINX reverse proxy servers.
+Easily handle routing and SSL/TLS configurations.

+- **Portainer CE:** Enjoy the benefits of Portainer Community Edition, a powerful Docker management tool that provides a web-based interface for Docker container management.

-- **Automatic Updates:** Docker Automation checks for updates to ensure you have the latest version, providing a hassle-free experience.
+- **Automatic Updates:** Docker Automation checks for updates to ensure you have the latest versions of these essential tools.

 - **Cross-Distribution Compatibility:** Compatible with popular Linux distributions, including Debian, Ubuntu, CentOS, Fedora, Arch Linux, and OpenSUSE.

-- **User-Friendly:** The script guides you through the installation process with clear instructions and prompts.
+- **User-Friendly:** The script guides you through the installation process for these tools with clear instructions and prompts.

-- **Enhanced Security:** Docker Automation helps you set up Docker with recommended security practices.
+- **Enhanced Security:** Docker Automation helps you set up Docker and related tools with recommended security practices.

-- **Customization:** Easily configure Docker to suit your specific needs during the installation process.
+- **Customization:** Easily configure Docker, Docker Compose, NGINX Proxy Manager, and Portainer CE to suit your specific needs during the installation process.

 - **Efficiency:** Save time and effort with a streamlined installation process, whether you're a beginner or an experienced user.